RBF Weighted Hyper-Involution for RGB-D Object Detection: Experiments

 \section{Experiments}

-In this section, we first provide an overview of the proposed outdoor datasets.
-Afterwards, we present the performance of the model on these datasets followed by analysis of different components by ablation study.
+In this section, we first present the performance of the model on benchmark datasets.
+We then present an overview of the proposed outdoor dataset and the model’s performance, followed by an ablation study analyzing the contributions of individual components.
 We evaluate our RGB-D object detection model using the benchmark NYU Depth v2 \cite{Silberman:ECCV12} and SUN RGB-D \cite{song2015sun} datasets.
-The official training test split guideline is followed for both of these dataset.
-To further explore the capacity of our model, we also use the synthetic RGB-D data generated by the automated pipeline containing around 16000 RGB-D data.
-As customary with all other object detection research, mean average precision (mAP) and average precision (AP) are used as evaluation metrics, following same technique proposed by PASCAL VOC \cite{Everingham15}.
+The official training test split guideline is followed for both of these datasets.
+To further explore the capacity of our model, we also use the synthetic RGB-D data generated by the automated pipeline (ref.
+Online resource) containing around 16000 RGB-D images.
+As customary with all other object detection research, mean average precision (mAP) and average precision (AP) are used as evaluation metrics, following the same technique proposed by PASCAL VOC \cite{Everingham15}.